Communicable Disease / STD

-Caldwell County Health Department works to protect the public by providing investigation, surveillance and prevention activities to control communicable diseases.
+Caldwell County Health Department works to protect the public by providing investigation, surveillance, and prevention activities to control communicable diseases.

 The health department tracks "reportable" diseases.
-All physicians, health care providers and laboratory personnel are required by law to submit reportable disease information to the health department.
+All physicians, health care providers, and laboratory personnel are required by law to submit reportable disease information to the health department.

 We follow protocols established by the CDC and the NC Department of Public Health.
 These protocols can be found on the Division's website.

-Click Here to see all currently reportable disease with the required reporting time, 24 hours or 7 days, and the revised North Carolina Communicable Disease Manual is available on the General Communicable Disease Control website.
+See Diseases and Conditions Reportable in North Carolina (PDF) with the required reporting time, 24 hours or 7 days, and the revised North Carolina Communicable Disease Manual is available on the General Communicable Disease Control website.

 We offer free and confidential counseling and testing for HIV.
 Patients may call 828-426-8400 to make an appointment.

-The Caldwell County Health Department identifies, treats and reports STDs.
+The Caldwell County Health Department identifies, treats, and reports STDs.
 All services are confidential.
 Call 828-426-8400 to make an appointment.

 The CDC recommends a yearly flu vaccine for everyone 6 months of age and older.
 Getting the flu vaccine as soon as it becomes available each year is always a good idea, and can protect you throughout the entire flu season.